steve4010/steve4010.github.io/about.md

 layout: default
 title: About
 ---
-This is where I am learning about git pages.
+Hi, I'm Steve and this is where I am learning about git pages.